The Best And Worst Foods To Buy At Aldi

 Best: Organic foods

-Aldi has been making a big push to make their foods healthier, and according to Forbes, they increased their organic offerings in 2014, at the same time they were advertising they could save their customers 25 percent on those items.
-Lauren Greutman lists some of the organic foods Aldi stocks, and not only does that include things like fruit and vegetables, but canned goods, snacks, soups, juice, meat, sauces and salsa, and even pastas.
+Aldi has been making a big push to make its foods healthier, and it increased its organic offerings in 2014, at the same time it was advertising that it could save customers 25% on those items.
+Some of the organic foods Aldi stocks includes not just fruit and vegetables, but canned goods, snacks, soups, juice, meat, sauces and salsa, and even pastas.

 Worst: Pizza and pizza crust

-Delishably took a look at their original pizza crusts, another viable option if you're looking for something quick and easy.
-Their review was that it was a less-than-stellar crust: thin, bland, and little more than a vehicle for your own toppings.
+Consieder taking a look at Aldi's original pizza crusts, another viable option if you're hoping for something quick and easy.
+However, Aldi's is a less-than-stellar crust that's said to be thin, bland, and little more than a vehicle for your own toppings.
 You're better off with takeout.

 Best: Coffee

 We get it — coffee is one of those things you refuse to compromise on.
 Fortunately for you, Aldi has consistently gotten some seriously amazing reviews on their regular coffee and their Expressi, a Nespresso-like machine that uses pods you buy at a fraction of the price compared to those for the Keurig.
-According to Gizmodo, it makes good coffee for pennies.
+Ultimately, it makes good coffee for pennies.

 Worst: Those super-cheap vegetables